pamparamm/sd-perturbed-attention/README.md

 Works with SD1.5 and SDXL.

-Doesn't work correctly with Stable Cascade.
+Doesn't work with Stable Cascade.

-> [!WARNING]
+> [!NOTE]
-> PAG may produce striped "noise" when used with Ancestral/SDE samplers.
-Setting `sigma_end` to 0.7 or higher may reduce striped patterns.
+> PAG may produce striped "noise", setting `sigma_end` to 0.7 or higher may reduce striped patterns.
->
-> DDIM/Euler/DPM++2M samplers probably don't have such issues.

 > [!NOTE]
 > Paper and demo suggest using CFG scale 4.0 with PAG scale 3.0 applied to U-Net's middle layer 0, but feel free to experiment.